PointsBet New York Promo Code for $1,000 Sign-up Bonus

-PointsBet Sportsbook has markets for all the major professional sports leagues, so you can bet on MLB, the NFL, NBA and NHL.
-PointsBet also has you covered when it comes to college football and basketball.
+PointsBet Sportsbook NY has markets for all the major professional sports leagues, so you can bet on MLB, the NFL, NBA and NHL.
+PointsBet also has you covered when it comes to online betting on college football and basketball.

 You also will find markets for UFC, WNBA, MLS, tennis, golf and NASCAR.
 Not surprisingly, PointsBet also has you covered for international leagues like soccer’s English Premier League, hockey’s KHL or basketball’s EuroLeague.

 If there’s something else you’re looking for, make sure to check out the complete listings of all the sports you can bet on at PointsBet because there’s a good chance it’s available.

 The Empire State obviously is home to quite a few pro and college teams, and you can bet on almost all of them using PointsBet.
 Here’s a look at all the teams you can bet on at PointsBet that play in or call New York home.

 - The NHL has the Buffalo Sabres, New York Rangers and New York Islanders.

 - Another three teams from New York are represented in the NFL: the Buffalo Bills, New York Jets and New York Giants.

 - Major League Baseball only has two teams, but one of them, the New York Yankees, is the winningest team in the sport (27 World Series titles), while the other, the New York Mets, welcomed in new owner Steve Cohen

 - The NBA boasts another pair of teams in the New York Knicks, who play their home games at Madison Square Garden, and the Brooklyn Nets, who play their home games at Barclays Center.